Who is responsible for the damage to a dwelling being rented?

 - Civil Code: Articles 1752 to 1762Rule 1755

-- Decree No. 2016-382 laying down the procedures for establishing the inventory and taking into account the age of the units rented for use as main residenceOld
+- Decree n°2016-382 of 30 March 2016 on the establishment of the inventory and the taking into account of the antiquity of the rented housing for use of main residenceWorn Out

 - Home insurance: theft and burglaryService-Public.fr